Water Softener Sizing and Information

 Also Note: For homes with an automatic clothes washer, count the clothes washer as 1/2 person when sizing your home water softener.

-Once you get over the maximum it is a good idea to go up a size at least.
-For really hard water in excess of 30 GPG or 312 PPM (MGL) you may want to go up two sizes or more so that you know the unit will be efficient and not use too much salt and water to clean itself.
+Once you get over the maximum on the chart it is a good idea to go up a size at least.
+For really hard water in excess of 30 GPG, or 312 PPM (MGL), you may want to go up two sizes or more so that you know the unit will be efficient and not use too much salt and water to clean itself.
 If you are unsure at all about sizing a water softener for your home or business, simply give one of our techs a quick call for some friendly and helpful advice.
 Don't worry, our techs don't work on sales commission and are not allowed to ask you to buy anything.
 They just give you great advice!
 There is NEVER any pressure at BudgetWater.com.

 If you do not know how hard your water is, you should find out before making a purchase from anyone.
 You certainly should get this right the first time so that you will have many great years of efficient service from your new water treatment appliance.
 If you are on a "City" or "Municipal" public water supply simply call the water company that provides your water and ask them.
 They will tell you.
 Never have in home sales companies come to your home for a so called "Free" water test.
 They will actually be coming with a strong and relentless sales pitch as well.
 Any municipal water provider will tell you right over the phone.